Skip to content

 Reporting issues

-When you encounter a problem and need help, it's essential to report it as a GitHub issue .
-Please avoid brining up the issue to Discord before reporting it.
+When you encounter a problem, please report it as a GitHub issue .

 Steps to reproduce

 Make sure to provide clear, detailed steps to reproduce the issue.
-This will allow us to troubleshoot it and request any additional information.
 Include server logs, CLI outputs, and configuration samples.
 Avoid using screenshots for logs or errors—use text instead.

 See these examples for well-reported issues: this and this .